Library staff is happy to provide resources to facilitate lifelong learning, evidence-informed patient care and successful practice.

 Submit accurate citations copied from research databases whenever possible, using the most concise but complete format.

-Please copy the citation exactly as it appears.
-Librarians will attempt to verify any incorrect or incomplete citations.
+Send citation exactly as they appear.
+We will attempt to verify any incorrect or incomplete citations.

 Scroll down to the tutorials, or request a demonstration at the reference desk to clarify these instructions.